ChuanMeng/QPP-GenRE/README.md

 --num_negs 1
 ```
 > [!NOTE]
-> Fine-tuning LLaMA-7B using QLoRA for 5 epochs on the development set of MS MARCO V1 takes about an hour and a half on an NVIDIA A100 GPU.
+> Fine-tuning LLaMA-7B, Llama-3-8B and Llama-3-8B-Instruct using QLoRA for 5 epochs on the development set of MS MARCO V1 takes about an hour and a half on an NVIDIA A100 GPU.

 ### 🛞 2.4 In-context learning using LLaMA-7B, Llama-3-8B and Llama-3-8B-Instruct
 In the setting of in-context learning, we freeze the parameters of LLaMA.